JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - MCNP cells assume homogeneous material
 - Real soil: heterogeneous

 *In MCNP, cells are used to define geometry and material properties.
 But it assumes that a cells material is homogeneous within the cell.
-In reality, soil is heterogeneous, with varied properties, Including Carbon Content, at different parts of the field.*
+In reality, soil is heterogeneous, with varied properties.
+Including varied Carbon Content, at different parts of the field.*

 ## Carbon by Depth